Programming-0101/TheBook/Topic/A/ReadMe.md

 ## Avoiding Collisions

-Given the notion that C# lets us define our own data types, imagine what would
+Given the notion that C# lets us define our own data types, imagine what would happen if we wanted two classes